mferragamo/snoutprint/README.md

 It's been 12 months since we've gone live, and the operations team would like some insight into trends.
 One of the things they'd like to see is usage over time.

-→ Write a query to get the number of records uploaded per month since we've gone live in `analytics.sql` in the `db` directory.
+→ Write a query to get the number of records uploaded for every month (starting from the first of each month) since we've gone live in `analytics.sql` in the `db` directory.